David Morrissey: 2010s

 In 2011, Morrissey starred as Robert Carne in South Riding, and played Dunlop in the Lionsgate crime drama feature Blitz.
 In May 2011, he returned to the Everyman Theatre to play the eponymous king in Macbeth.
 Morrissey talked about the role to criminologists, to draw parallels with real-life serial killers, and focused on Macbeth's status as a war hero and his childless relationship with Lady Macbeth.
 Morrissey's performance was commended by Laura Davis in the Liverpool Daily Post, who highlighted his delivery of his lines and portrayal of Macbeth "[shifting] from straight-spined statesman to a fervent slayer".
 Clare Brenan of The Observer offered similar praise but noted that Morrissey's vocal inflections were sometimes "flat and rushed".
 Continuing his roles in Shakespeare productions, Morrissey played Northumberland in "Richard II", a BBC Two film adaptation of the play of the same name and the first episode of the series The Hollow Crown, broadcast in July 2012.

 Morrissey joined the cast of The Walking Dead for its third season in 2012.
 He portrayed The Governor, a major villain from the graphic novel upon which the series is based.
 Morrissey read the prequel novel Rise of the Governor to gain insight into the character and his motivations.
 He also worked with an accent coach and listened to politicians with Southern accents, including Bill Clinton.
 He returned for the fourth season in 2013, and made a cameo appearance in 2015.
 In 2014, Morrissey returned to British television in the David Nicholls drama The 7.39 and the three-part serial The Driver, written by Danny Brocklehurst.

 Morrissey was made an Honorary Doctor of Arts (HonDA) by Edge Hill University in 2016.
-From 10 September to 10 October, he starred in Hangmen by Martin McDonagh, at the Royal Court Theatre.
+From 10 September to 10 October that year, he starred in Hangmen by Martin McDonagh, at the Royal Court Theatre.
 The play followed Harry Wade, a former hangman, after the abolition of hanging in Great Britain in 1965.
-In 2017, Morrissey joined the cast of The League of Gentlemen for their 2017 revival.
+The following year he joined the cast of The League of Gentlemen for their 2017 revival.

-From January 2018, Morrissey appeared as Mark Anthony in Julius Caesar at the new Bridge Theatre.
-That year, he also starred as Inspector Tyador Borlú in the BBC2 drama The City and the City, adapted from China Miéville's novel of the same name by screenwriter Tony Grisoni.
+From January 2018, Morrissey appeared as Mark Antony in Julius Caesar at the new Bridge Theatre.
+In April that year, he also starred as Inspector Tyador Borlú in the BBC2 drama The City and the City, adapted from China Miéville's novel of the same name by screenwriter Tony Grisoni.